tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Reine and I lock eyes.
 For a moment, all the heated words and unspoken issues between us hang in the air.
 But as Amber looks between us, curiously, we reach an unspoken truce.
 For her sake, and for the sake of the day, we let it all slide into the background.

-Rather than dredging up further drama, Reine and I spend the rest of the ride giving Amber a crash course in Vietnamese language and culture.—
+Rather than dredging up further drama, Reine and I spend the rest of the ride giving Amber a crash course in Vietnamese language and culture.

+—

 The entrance to my parents' house always brings a rush of nostalgia.
 The familiar scent of jasmine and the faded walls painted in a pale blue hue transport me back to a simpler time.
 Reine and I exchange a quick glance, our previous argument momentarily shelved.
 For the next few hours we are a happy couple.
 In my line of work, you get really good at pretending.

 Stepping out of the car, the sounds of laughter and the faint murmur of voices reach our ears.
 It seems the entire extended family has already gathered.
 I straighten my jacket while Reine adjusts her dress, making sure everything is in place.

 As we near the entrance, the door swings open to reveal my mother, a small, plump woman with graying hair pulled back in a tight bun.
 Her face lights up with a bright smile as she sees us.
-"Ah, Ash!
+"Ah, Asher!
 Reine!
 You came," she exclaims, her Vietnamese accent shades her English.

 My father, a tall, grizzled man with hands roughened from years in the fishing industry on the Gulf, appears behind her, a wide smile on his face.
 "Chào mừng!"
 (Welcome!) he booms, pulling me into a bear hug.